• Skip to main content

 3. Place the baby arugula into a small dish and toss it with 1/2 of the vinaigrette.

-5. Slice the peach and arrange the peaches in between the ravioli.
+5. Slice the peach and arrange the slices in between the ravioli.

 6. Sprinkle the entire salad with toasted pine nuts.